The Most Common SEC Filings, Explained by Data

 floor(uniqExact(cik) / 1000) AS distinct_filers_k,

-round(100.0 * countIf(ticker != '') / count(), 1) AS pct_with_ticker
+round(100.0 * countIf(ticker != '') / count(), 1) AS pct_with_ticker,

 FROM global_markets.stocks_sec_edgar_index

-WHERE filing_date >= today() - INTERVAL 12 MONTH AND filing_date < today()Sort that year by form type and one category runs away with it.
+WHERE filing_date >= today() - INTERVAL 12 MONTH AND filing_date < today()Sort it by form type and one category runs away with the rest.

 The exact SQL behind every number